 3 Short films (click on images to view): The Women’s Peace Petition (Trailer); Alaw Primary School learning project; ‘Annie’s Diary’ feature on Volunteers uncovering the story of the 1924 American Peace Tour.

 By Tracy Pallant and Amy Peckham, Valley & Vale Community Arts

-The Women’s Peace Petition is one of the most treasured items in the Temple of Peace Collections – albeit, itself rediscovered in 2014 – along with supporting collections from the Welsh League of Nations Union women’s campaigns, and WCIA look forward to working with others to mark the centenary in 2023-24 of this remarkable campaign, through the centenary programme coordinated by Academi Heddwch which launching in May 2023.
+The Petition binding is one of the most treasured items in the Temple of Peace Collections – albeit, itself rediscovered in 2014 – along with supporting materials from WLNU women’s campaigns.
+WCIA look forward to working with others to mark the centenary in 2023-24 of this remarkable campaign, through the centenary programme coordinated by Academi Heddwch which launching in May 2023.